tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 If there's no data on the graphs, make sure that you have set up datasource and job/measurement correctly.

-If some Prometheus graphs shows no data because of "parse error: missing unit character in duration", ensure that you use Grafana 7.2 or newer.
+If some Prometheus graphs show no data because of ``parse error: missing unit character in duration``, ensure that you use Grafana 7.2 or newer.

+If some Prometheus graphs display ``parse error: bad duration syntax "1m0"`` or similar error, you need to update your Prometheus version.
+See `grafana/grafana#44542 <https://github.com/grafana/grafana/issues/44542>`_ for more details.